nvtnicolas/CV_PHP/README.md

-# CV_PHP Project
+## CV_PHP Project

 ## Overview

-This project is a web application built with PHP that allows users to create and manage their CVs.
-Users can log in, update their profiles, and view their CVs.
+The CV_PHP Project is a web application built using PHP that allows users to create, manage, and display their CVs online.
+The application supports user authentication, profile management, and CV customization.
+It also includes a dark mode feature for an improved user experience.

 ## Features

-- User authentication (login/logout)
-- Profile management
-- CV creation and editing
-- Display CV details
-- Dark mode
+- **User Authentication**: Users can sign in and out securely.
+- **Profile Management**: Users can update their personal information and profiles.
+- **CV Creation and Editing**: Users can create and modify their CVs.
+- **CV Display**: View a detailed, formatted CV in a clean user interface.
+- **Dark Mode**: Switch between light and dark themes for better visibility.

-## Requirements
+## Prerequisites

+Before running the application, make sure you have the following installed:

 - Docker
 - Docker Compose

 ## Installation

+Follow these steps to set up and run the project locally:

 1. **Clone the repository:**
     ```sh